djourd1/dj2/learned.md

 ## Autres commandes utiles

++ `git status`
 + `git log`
 + `git reflog`
 + git reset --hard numerodehashcorrespondant
 + git reset --hard origin/master

+When combining different versions of code, e.g. using `git pull`, a merge conflict can occur if the different versions have different data in the same location.
+Git will try to take care of merging automatically, but if two users edit, for example, the same line, a merge conflict will have to be manually resolved.

+*To resolve a merge conflict, simply locally remove all lines and code that are not wanted and push the results.*